 For the six significant components we identified, we performed a full scope audit of the complete financial information.
-For the remaining components, we performed analytical reviews and other audit procedures on specific accounts within that component that we considered had the potential for the greatest impact on the significant accounts in the financial statements, either because of the size of these accounts or their risk profile.
+For the remaining components, we performed analytical review procedures and other audit procedures on specific balances and transactions, due to their contribution towards specific financial statement line items or disclosures that we considered had the potential for the greatest impact to the group financial statements, either because of the magnitude of these or their risk profile.
+The audit team also tested the consolidation process and carried out analytical procedures to confirm that there were no significant risks of material misstatement of the aggregated information.